dlnsk/h-rbac/README.md

   in chain)
 - **deny** if user hasn't any permission in chain
 - **deny** if callbacks of all user's permissions return **false**

+Keep in mind that you can define your own `PermissionChecker` to change this logic.

 ### Roles